 This cake is a love poem to the dandelion, the notorious underdog of wildflowers.
 Layers of dandelion cake are adorned with silky dandelion buttercream in this golden masterpiece.

-To really pack this cake full of dandelion flavor, it takes 2 days to make this cake.
+To really pack this cake full of dandelion flavor, it’s best to spend two days making this cake.
 On the first day, harvest your flowers and make your dandelion sugar and dandelion syrup.
-Then, put the cake together the following day.
+Then, bake the cake and make the frosting the following day.

 1 cup sugar